37 Steady Level-Flight Operations

 The power required for flight can be written as

 Splitting the foregoing equation (Eq.
-24) into its two parts leads to
+39) into its two parts, leads to

-the first term in the foregoing equation being the non-lifting part and the second term being the induced part.
-Notice that the power associated with the non-lifting part increases with the cube of the airspeed but the second (induced) part depends on the lift coefficient, which as has previously been shown, reduces with increasing airspeed.
+the first term in the preceding equation is the non-lifting part, and the second is the induced part.
+Notice that the power associated with the non-lifting part increases with the cube of the airspeed.
+The second (induced) part depends on the lift coefficient, which, as previously shown, reduces with increasing airspeed.

 so the power required equation now becomes